‘Strange Case of Dr Jekyll and Mr Hyde’ by Robert Louis Stevenson

 every time he looked at my prisoner, I saw that Sawbones turn sick and white with the desire to kill him.

-Structure: In this extract, the narrator is Enfield and he already ‘exists’ as a character in the omniscient third person narrative.
+Structure: In this extract, the narrator is Enfield.
+He is originally presented in the omniscient third person narrative.
 When a character within a tale takes over the narrative, he is said to be an intradiegetic narrator.
 Stevenson often uses the reactions of other characters to direct our own response to Hyde: in this case, we have Enfield’s perception filtering our knowledge of ‘Sawbone’s’ feelings about Hyde, using the first person.
-‘Sawbones’ is a friendly (yet gruesome) epithet, which suggests Enfield’s easy familiarity and closeness with the doctor, despite his not knowing him; it is this closeness that makes us believe that Enfield can be categoric about the doctor’s inner thoughts about wanting to kill Hyde.
+‘Sawbones’ is a friendly (yet gruesome) epithet, which suggests Enfield’s easy familiarity and closeness with the doctor, despite not knowing him; it is this closeness that makes us believe that Enfield can be categoric about the doctor’s inner thoughts about wanting to kill Hyde.
 The irony of the doctor wanting to murder Hyde, bearing in mind his profession is to heal, shows us how loathsome Hyde must be.

 there was the man in the middle, with a kind of black, sneering coolness—frightened too, I could see that—but carrying it off, sir, really like Satan.